jc39963/Databricks_ETL_11/README.md

 ## Databricks Pipeline :computer:
 [![CI](https://github.com/nogibjj/jdc_week_10/actions/workflows/cicd.yml/badge.svg)](https://github.com/nogibjj/jdc_week_10/actions/workflows/cicd.yml)

 The purpose of this project is to create a data pipeline using Databricks and to include at least one data source and one data sink.
-This was done in Databricks by first creating a cluster and running Databricks notebooks to extract and load in the data in order to query.
-The [dataset](https://github.com/fivethirtyeight/data/tree/master/nba-draft-2015) is extracted from a url, loaded as a csv in dbfs, and then loaded in as a table in Databricks.
-It contains historical results of the NBA draft projection model, 2001-2015.
-The purpose of this project is to create a data pipeline using Databricks and include at least one data source and one data sink.
-After configuring a cluster in Databricks, a [dataset](https://github.com/fivethirtyeight/data/tree/master/nba-draft-2015) is extracted from a url and loaded as a csv into Databricks DBFS.
-This dataset contains historical results of the NBA draft projection model, 2001-2015.
-The data was then read in as a Pyspark Dataframe, transformed by changing column names and adding a column indicating whether a player from the draft is a Projected Starter, and loaded in as a Databricks table.
+This was done in Databricks by first creating a cluster in Databricks before extracting and loading in data for querying.
+The [dataset](https://github.com/fivethirtyeight/data/tree/master/nba-draft-2015) is extracted from a url, loaded as a csv into Databricks DBFS,  read in as a Pyspark Dataframe, transformed by changing column names and adding a column indicating whether a player from the draft is a Projected Starter, and loaded in as a Databricks table.
+This dataset contains historical results of the NBA draft projection model, 2001-2015

 ## Functionality and commands:
 * extract_transform_load.py - contains functions to extract the data, save it to dbfs, read in the data as a spark dataframe, and load it in as a table with a schema defined in Databricks.